Nekosis/RHBot-v2/README.md

 4. **Play** – Simply type; the narrator replies with the evolving story.

 5. **Manage** – Admins can `/reset-game` (wipe history but keep players) or `/stop-game` (end and delete everything).

+> **Lorebooks**
+> Any time the narrator seems confused about world-specific terms, write a lorebook explaining them, then `/attach-lorebook` it to the relevant player card(s).
+Every attached lorebook is injected into the narrator’s system-prompt under a “# Lorebooks” section, ensuring consistent knowledge for future scenes.

 ## Models